g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 "Well why do I need certainty instead of 99.999% confidence?"

-Why indeed?: Because you and I are not really philosophical.
+Why indeed?: We don't, because you and I are not really philosophical.
 I was, or thought I was; but my friend made me realise it was not good to be.

 (He was also a notorious troll, but not about this.
 You don't spend ten years of your life on one question if you are joking.)

-There is surprisingly little interaction between insisting on radical doubt and inaction.
+There is surprisingly little interaction between radical doubt and inaction.
 One of the only other people I know of who might be a true sceptic, <a href="{{ig}}">Peter Unger</a> is also an extremely dedicated <a href="{{pov}}">anti-poverty activist</a>. <a href="{{clue}}">Moral cluelessness</a>, a limited but still radical kind of scepticism, is a chief preoccupation of some of the most active moralists of our time.

 <br>